Search engine is loading. Please wait…

 What are the drink-driving rules in Chile?

 Chile has strict drink-driving laws.
-The safest approach is not to drink at all if you plan to drive.
+The safest approach is not to drink alcohol at all if you plan to drive.

 Do children need car seats in Chile?